ds1sqe/Copy-Chat/README.md

 ## Concept

-- I designed this project as easy to maintain or improve as possible. avoided code-duplication, tried to create reusable code, and, human-readable data structure
+- I designed this project as easy to maintain or improve as possible. avoided code-duplication, tried to create reusable code, with easy-to-understand & human-readable data structure

 - Eventually, almost every data has become nest-structured and centralized (on front), and backend has become "event-driven"